guyroutledge/sass-compass-talk/themes-made-of-awesome.markdown

 	sass watch --style.scss:style.css

-You can do this with a complete and working theme too - and if you would rather use the whitepsace dependent SASS syntax you can run a conversion on the command
+You can do this with a complete and working theme too - and if you would rather use the whitespace dependent SASS syntax you can run a conversion on the command
 line:

 	sass convert style.css style.sass